 By streaming media such as audio and video clips, multimedia is available in realtime with minimal downloading or waiting time.
 Media can also be downloaded and saved in the phone memory and then used with the Media player.
-Media such as audio files, video clips or slide shows can be played back at any time.
+Media such as audio files and video clips can be played back at any time.